Get cheap cover for your bike

 Specialist policies are more stringent given you're usually insuring expensive bikes.
 Most will insist you have a particular lock according to your bike's value.

-Generally, a bronze-approved lock will start from £25, silver from £40 and gold from £50, though competition between retailers means you should be able to compare prices and save.
-Always hold onto the receipt because many insurers will want to see proof you had a suitable lock, if your bike's stolen.
+Generally, a bronze-approved lock will start from £20, silver from £25 and gold from £35, though competition between retailers means you should be able to compare prices and save.
+Always hold onto the receipt because many insurers will want to see proof you had a suitable lock, if your bike (and the lock) is stolen.

 Be careful if you leave your bike at a station, public cycle rail or just chained to a lamppost, as if it's there for too long and stolen, insurers may not pay out.
 Limits vary by insurer, so check, but are usually a max 12 or 24 hours.